Engaging minds, creating opportunity

 If your family is interested in applying to Rainier Scholars, please attend one of our Family Information Meetings, held November – January each year.
 During these meetings, our Recruitment team explains the program, the highly competitive admission process and answers questions.
 We often have a Rainier Scholars family share their experience.
 Applications are only available at Family Information Meetings.
 Applicants must currently be in 4th grade.

-The 2018 application for Rainier Scholars closes on Friday, February 2nd.
-For those that are still interested in applying this year, please contact JT Williams, Director of Recruitment & Enrollment, before February 2nd by email or phone (206) 407-2144.
+The 2018 application for Rainier Scholars has closed.
+For those that are interested in learning more about applying, please contact JT Williams, Director of Recruitment & Enrollment by email or phone (206) 407-2144.

 “For the first time in my life, I was surrounded by other kids like me.
 Kids who liked school.”